Code-Institute-Submissions/reaction-game/README.md

 - [Pineberry](https://www.pineberry.com/analysverktyg/resultat/Vw8vYZpv4xY_/) online SEO tester

 ### Known bugs
 - Main image on landing page is on some screen sizes causing an overflow.
-When the game is in play the image is not showing an therefor do not have an effect on the game itself.
+When the game is in play the image is not showing and therefor do not have an effect on the game itself.
 - Target items is in some positions overflowing with causes the page to jump.
 This is due to incorrect sizing of viewport by Domrect and getBoundingClientRect in main.js.
 Ongoing process.